5 Steps To Build a Career in Data Science and Land Top Data Science Jobs in 2023.

+This part is relevant especially since chatbots such as ChatGPT have come to life.
 Today, we observe a massive shift in the job market from Data Science to Machine Learning Engineering.
 The terms are similar, and the difference between them is not clearly defined.

 However, as a rule of thumb, machine learning engineering is more related to working on a particular class of problems related to a particular type of data, e.g., nanomaterials, cryptography, or dermatology.
 On the contrary, Data Science is focused on using algorithms in a wide variety of applications.